retebuonvivere/retebuonvivere/README.md

 If you want to **contribute** to this civil society network tool, great!
 Chose your piece :-) **get involved**.

-You can start from the drupal [makefile][5] to build the latest website configuration, or visit the developing wiki (see previous paragraph), or visit the demo site (see next paragraph).
+You can start from the drupal [makefile][5] to build the latest website configuration, or visit the developing wiki (see previous section), or visit the demo site (see next section).

 demo
 ----